Advertisement

 Can you get tested for every cancer?

-• Ovarian cancer: There’s no reliable screening test for ovarian cancer, which is often caught in later stages.
-However, providers can sometimes use an ultrasound to look for tumors on your ovaries or a CA-125 blood test to check levels of the protein CA-125, a protein that can be elevated in people with ovarian cancer.
-Neither of these tests are very accurate, which is why it’s so important to tell an HCP as soon as you notice any ovarian cancer symptoms, such as fullness or discomfort in the lower abdomen, irregular vaginal bleeding, or fatigue most of the time.
+Ovarian cancer: There’s no reliable screening test for ovarian cancer, which is often caught in later stages.
+But HCPs can sometimes use an ultrasound to look for tumors on your ovaries or a CA-125 blood test to check levels of the protein CA-125.
+This protein can be elevated in people with ovarian cancer.
+Neither of these tests are completely accurate, which is why it’s so important to tell an HCP as soon as you notice any ovarian cancer symptoms, such as fullness or discomfort in the lower abdomen, irregular vaginal bleeding, or fatigue most of the time.

-Talk to your OBGYN or another provider about your recommended screening schedule, as well as additional exams that may be included in regular checkups.
+Talk to your OBGYN or another HCP about your recommended screening schedule, as well as additional exams that may be included in regular checkups.

 3 / 8